 The fact that today discrimination happens mostly against LGBTQ (and women, people of color, singles, poor people, etc.) is just a historical accident; any of us could be discriminated against and that, as a society, diminishes us.
 So it does affect me, because I want to live in a truly open and egalitarian society and, precisely because I can’t stand discrimination on the basis of any biological trait, I won’t stop saying what I think about any subject.

 I don’t need to be black to reject racism, I don’t need to be gay to reject homophobia, I don’t need to be Muslim to reject the anti-Muslim bigotry, and I don’t have to be a woman to support abortion.
-In short: I don’t need to belong to a discriminated group to oppose discrimination — how can anyone who claims to defend rights take on that reheated cultural Marxism is beyond me.
+In short: I don’t need to belong to a discriminated group to oppose discrimination — how can anyone who claims to defend rights fails to grasp this is beyond me.